 Molly has been known to cause a condition called nystagmus, which is repetitive, uncontrolled eye movements.
 These movements can occur side to side, up and down, or in a circular motion.

-This rapid eye movement can give the user the feeling that their eyes are shaking or wiggling and has been described as very unpleasant.
+This rapid eye movement can give the user the feeling that their eyes are shaking or wiggling and has been described as very unpleasant by people who have experienced it.

-A person’s balance and coordination are also affected by these rapid eye movements and their depth perception and overall vision can be impaired.
+A person’s balance and coordination are also affected by these rapid eye movements.
+Their depth perception and overall vision can also be impaired.

 Molly And Blurred Vision

 Molly also commonly causes blurred vision to occur in those who take it.
-In this case, a person’s eyesight will become cloudy or dim and their general vision will be out of focus.
+In this case, a person’s eyesight will become cloudy or dim and their general field of view will be out of focus.

-If you or a loved one is currently seeking an MDMA addiction treatment program or would simply like to learn more about the dangers of MDMA abuse, we invite you to call our helpline.
+If you or a loved one is currently seeking an addiction treatment program, reach out to AddictionResource.net today for more information.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.